ucodev/nd-php/README.md

 ## Do I need to code anything at all?

- No, if the base building blocks and features of the framework already fit your needs (at this moment, this is unlikely to happen).
+ No, if the base building blocks and features of the framework already fit your needs.
+At this moment, this is unlikely to happen unless you only want to rely on the REST API.
 If not, then you'll need to extend the features by providing further parameterizations and/or code development.

 ## How to install it?